PART ONE: Myths (First posted in 2013, updated 2017)

 The idea of innocence lies at the foundation of our national identity.
 It is as fundamental to our sense of who think we are as alcohol is to an alcoholic.
 Life for (white) Americans is simply unthinkable without the assumption that we are pure and blameless, and the parallel assumption that our anxieties are caused by some evil Other.

 As a mythologist, I have very little interest in the actual person John F. Kennedy, nor in what he accomplished, nor in what he believed.
-Indeed, the tidal wave of Kennedy literature has made it impossible to know much about these things anyway.
-Like all essentially mythic figures, he and his clan have become Rorschach projection figures for our imagination.
-Amazon.com lists some 6,000 books on the Kennedys.
-This November alone, at least 140 have been or will be released, timed for the 50th anniversary of the assassination.
+Indeed, the tsunami of Kennedy literature has made it impossible to know much about these things anyway.
+Like all essentially mythic figures, he and his entire clan have become Rorschach projection figures for our imagination.
+Amazon lists some 6,000 books on the Kennedys.
+Another source lists 40,000.
+This November 2013 alone, at least 140 books have been or will be released, timed for the 50th anniversary of the assassination.
 All purport to tell the “truth.”
 But to a mythologist, one truth merely points to another truth, and sometimes that truth looks like the opposite of the first one.

 Nor, in this article, am I interested in the question of who killed him or why – you already have your own opinion – except as how the issue has become part of our modern narrative.
 What I am interested in is the mythological issues: how myths drive us and how they are created.

-In American historical memory the Kennedy administration offers us several mythological images:
+In American historical memory the Kennedy administration offers us three mythological images or narratives:

-But the emotional tone went even deeper.
+But the emotional tone that Kennedy aroused went even deeper.
 In 1960 millions were fed up with both the anxieties and the conformism of the previous decades.
 Peter Gabel writes that JFK represented “an opening-up of desire.”